Mapping properties of the heat operator on edge manifolds: Mapping properties of the heat kernel on edge manifolds

 \subsection{Estimates on spaces with a complete edge metric}

 In this section we prove Theorem \ref{thm:main:complete}.
-Note that in contrast to the incomplete edge case, the heat operator here respects the additional weighting of the edge spaces.
-Consequently we derive more refined estimates.

-Once again the main task in the proof is to check the estimates, as the continuity of $e^{-t \Delta} f$ and its derivatives are easy to obtain by the dominated convergence theorem in each of the coordinate systems that will be discussed.
+Once again the main task in the proof is to check the estimates, as the continuity of $e^{-t \Delta} \w$ and its derivatives are easy to obtain by the dominated convergence theorem in each of the coordinate systems that will be discussed.
 The proof of the mapping properties amounts to estimating edge derivatives of the heat kernel lifted to $\mathscr{M}^2_h$; these estimates are made locally in various coordinate patches of $\mathscr{M}^2_h$.

 The estimates for the heat kernel supported near the diagonal away from the front face or supported in the interior of $\mathscr{M}^2_h$ are known (e.g., \cite{LadSolUra:LQE}), so our discussion reduces to the case of the heat kernel compactly supported in an open neighbourhood of the front face.
 Within this neighbourhood, we consider the heat kernel being supported in each of three coordinate charts: one near each of the left and right corners of the front face, for which we use coordinates \eqref{left-coord}, and one near the intersection of td and ff, for which we use coordinates \eqref{diag-coord}.
 Although the argument is not completely symmetric in the left and right corners due to the different roles played in the integration by tilded and untilded variables, the estimation is analogous, as we indicate below.
 These three charts correspond to different asymptotic regimes as the variables $(t, x, \tilde{x})$ approach zero.